alecs297/eisti-celcat/README.md

 ## Instalation

 > - Clone the repo
 > - Rename settings.json.example to settings.json and change "login" and "password".
+Add people using their federation ids from the example
 > - Install the dependencies via `npm install`

 for the puppeteer version, install puppeteer via `npm install puppeteer`